googlefonts/mekorot/fontbakery/fontbakery-report.md

 </div></details><br></div></details><details><summary><b>[1] Mekorot-BoldItalic.ttf</b></summary><div><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌ і́ ị̀ ị́ ị̂ ị̃ ị̄
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: і́

-The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̉ į̊ į̋ į̏ į̑ į̒ і̀ і̂ і̃ і̄ і̆ і̇ і̉ і̊ і̋ і̌ і̏ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: і̀ і̂ і̃ і̄ і̆ і̇ і̉ і̊ і̋ і̌ і̏ і̑ і̒ ј̀ ј́ ј̂ ј̃ ј̄ ј̆ ј̇ [code: soft-dotted]
 </div></details><br></div></details><details><summary><b>[1] Mekorot-MediumItalic.ttf</b></summary><div><details><summary>🔥 <b>FAIL:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

-* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌ і́ ị̀ ị́ ị̂ ị̃ ị̄
+* 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: і́

-The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̉ į̊ į̋ į̏ į̑ į̒ і̀ і̂ і̃ і̄ і̆ і̇ і̉ і̊ і̋ і̌ і̏ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: і̀ і̂ і̃ і̄ і̆ і̇ і̉ і̊ і̋ і̌ і̏ і̑ і̒ ј̀ ј́ ј̂ ј̃ ј̄ ј̆ ј̇ [code: soft-dotted]
 </div></details><br></div></details>

 ### Summary